-The purpose of this 2023 San Joaquin Joint Powers Authority (SJJPA) Business Plan Update ("Business Plan") is to identify SJJPA's intentions for State Fiscal Year (FY) 2023/24 and FY 2024/25 in its management of the San Joaquins Intercity Passenger Rail Service (San Joaquins) and to request the annual funds required by SJJPA to operate, administer, and market the San Joaquins.
+The purpose of this 2024 San Joaquin Joint Powers Authority (SJJPA) Business Plan Update ("Business Plan") is to identify SJJPA's intentions for State Fiscal Year (FY) 2024/25 and FY 2025/26 in its management of the San Joaquins Intercity Passenger Rail Service (San Joaquins) and to request the annual funds required by SJJPA to operate, administer, and market the San Joaquins.
 This Business Plan also describes planned service and capital improvements to ensure the continued success and future growth of the San Joaquins.
-This Business Plan will be submitted to the Secretary of the California State Transportation Agency (CalSTA) in draft form on April 1st, 2023 and will be submitted in final form by June 30th, 2023.
+This Business Plan was submitted to the Secretary of the California State Transportation Agency (CalSTA) in draft form before April 1st, 2024 and will be submitted in final form by June 30th, 2024.